EugeneCarbado/100DaysOfCodeJournel/journal/round-1-log.md

 * Progress today - Today I used what I have learnt with flexbox to successfully plac e my background images.
 One problem I will have though is the curve image which sits at the bottom will not be able to move correctly once the page is set to desktop so now it must be placed within the footer.
 * Challenges you faced - Using the correct box method to set the pattern image.
 * Tasks for tomorrow - PLace. the surve image as a footer.

+## Day 22

+* Project you are working on - (https://www.frontendmentor.io/challenges/coding-bootcamp-testimonials-slider-4FNyLA8JL)
+* Progress today - Today I learnt about using REM units to scale up a page.
+I will go back and start with a desktop first design.
+* Challenges you faced - Learning about REM units.
+* Tasks for tomorrow - Change so I am starting with a desktop first approach.